d4np3/module-1/README.md

 They are on the leading edge for Blockchain Wealth Management and other than the market affecting their market cap they have been on an upward trajectory.
 The biggest hurdle for the company so far has been compliance.
 This is the reason their growth, from an availability stand point, has been slower than it would be otherwise.
 The SwissBorg app is not yet available in the USA or Australia for example.

-As part of the 700k "verified users" they follow strict Know Your Customer (KYC) and Anti Money Laundering (AML) requirements (which I went through myself when investing initially!).
+To become a "verified user" they follow strict Know Your Customer (KYC) and Anti Money Laundering (AML) requirements (which I went through myself when investing initially!).
 This ensures the app is not used illegally.
 They also have transaction monitoring and anti-fraud intelligence to abide with applicable regulations.

 Having said that, they are managing growth sensibly and protecting their position in the process.
 They hold 2/3rds of their proprietary assets in fiat/stablecoins, which offsets the volatility in other crypto assets.
 The remaining 1/3 is crypto where mostly invested in top 10 coins with strong positions, such as BTC and ETH.